k-ujihara/NCDK/README.md

 ## Build and Test
 Open NCDK.sln or NCDKDisplay.sln.
 These creates the libraries and its test project.

-COM-wrapper and Excel example are availabe in <https://github.com/kazuyaujihara/ACDK>.

 ## Contribute
-The current release is based on <https://github.com/cdk/cdk/tree/6cf1b9fcffcb75a574f99849b8e48b380f4965d1> snapshot.
+The current release is based on [cdk-2.1](https://github.com/cdk/cdk/tree/8781a09925eace145d5c0133ebcdddbefafebb48) snapshot except AtomContainer2.